tedeh/jayson/README.md

 ### Revivers and Replacers

-JSON is a great data format, but it lacks support for representing types other than the simple ones defined in the [JSON specification][jsonrpc-spec].
-Fortunately the JSON methods in JavaScript (`JSON.parse` and `JSON.stringify`) provides options for custom serialization/deserialization routines.
+JSON lacks support for representing types other than the simple ones defined in the [JSON specification][jsonrpc-spec].
+Fortunately the JSON methods in JavaScript (`JSON.parse` and `JSON.stringify`) provide options for custom serialization/deserialization routines.
 Jayson allows you to pass your own routines as options to both clients and servers.

 Simple example transferring the state of an object between a client and a server: